cs-kit/study-guide/_posts/2018-10-17-Verteiltes_Rechnen.md

 - *Self-management services:* Monitoring, fault-tolerance, self-healing, analysis and projection
 - *Information services:* Naming, Logging, Monitoring, Message delivery
 → Framework for grid structures

+#### Security
+**Security Requirements in Grids**:
+- *Identification of individuals:* private key per user, needs to be protected
+- *Single sign-on*
+- *Uniform credentials/certification infrastructure:* standards such as X.509
+- *Interoperability with local security solutions:* ressources with different authentication, authorization mechanisms
+- *Support for multiple implementations:* based on public od symmetric key cryptography

+**Digital Certificate**: signed by *certification authority (CA), Certificates contain public key, user shows authentication: presents certificate, proves that he knows private key, most commonly used X.509

+**Public Key Infrastructure (PKI)**: only a single CA → do not scale → chain of trust needed → PKI; Registration Authority (RA) issues certificates in name of CA

+**Certification Authority (CA)**:issues certificates for servers, individuals on request, defines policy for whom certificates are issued, under which conditions, maintains *Certificate Revocation List (CRL)*, answers question in certification issues

+**Registration Authority (RA)**: field office of CA, accepts request for certificates, checks identities, issues no own certificates

+**Short-Lived Credential Service (SLCS)**: easiest way to hide certificates from user → Idea: use existing credential to issue short-lived certificates automatically; commonly used *Shibboleth*

+**Shibboleth**: Online-CA issuing short-lived X.509 certificates based on authentication at Shibboleth Identity Provider, ~ 11 days, easy generation from command line, can be reissued many times

+#### Job Submission
+**Job**: work to be executed, requires CPU and memory, possibly accesses additional resources (storage, devices, services,..)

+**Resource**: Compute (characterized by memory, CPU/core, nodes threads/tasks), Data (Characterized by size, transfer, rate), Network (Characerized by bandwidth, latency)

+**Differentiation of Computer Systems**:
+- *Number of User:* single-user, multi-user
+- *Usage:* personal computers, servers, supercomputers
+- *Number of CPUs:* single processors, multi processor (e.g. clusters)

+**Cluster Systems**: every node acts as independent system with own OS; former times: interprocess-communication through network; today: particular with multi-core porcessors, cluster system are hybrid systems
+*Usage:* user/job resource demands greater than available resources → competition of users and jobs, typically resource requirements differ from user to user (large/small, long/short) → * resource management & job scheduling required

+**Job Sumission Description Language (JSDL)**: describing (job and resource) requirements of computational jobs fo submissions to Grids and other systems, also used between middleware systems for submitting to grid middleware (→ interoperability); does not definde submission interface, what result of submission looks like, how resources are selected → JSDL can not be directly submitted to Grid resources

+**Steps to run grid job**:
+1. *Resource discovery:* determine set of suitable resources, static information on resource availabilty status, usage policies, authorization filtering, minimum requirement filtering; Problem: discovery may not revealed all resource details
+2. *Resource selection and allocation:* dynamic information gathering (detailed information of possible resources), Assigning resources to job, verifying that match still valid, allocation of resources
+3. *Executing and job management:* initiating/submitting, monitoring, managing jobs, handling and staging of all job data, coordinating scheduling of multi-step jobs